 - Attach adhesive hooks to the ceiling, tuck the ends of the tapestry, and suspend its corners from either curtain rings or grommets.

 - If you have drywall as your ceiling, you can also use nails or pushpins.
 However, remember that gravity is at play here, so you might want to get in with some extra nails for added support.

 - This method of hanging a wall tapestry is also perfect for blocking out harsh light by draping the tapestry and creating a billowed effect.

-- Frames: How to hang a tapestry that is very fragile, intricate, and/or vintage rugs?
+That is very fragile, intricate, or overdyed or vintage rugs?
 Simply put it behind glass and frame it.
 Choose a frame that is coherent with the look of the tapestry and you will have a tapestry that serves the dual purpose of a painting and a tapestry.

 Tapestries are often undervalued when it comes to using them as standalone décor pieces.
 The trick lies in finding the right one that helps you create the vibe you want in your room and also to know how to hang a tapestry artistically so that it does justice to it.

 8 Breathtaking Carpet Designs Perfect for Any Home

 How to Decorate Your Home with Animal Print RugsRead More >